 The VEPC's core research discipline is economics, but we encourage collaboration between experts from different academic traditions.
 We combine academically rigorous research and analysis, with a practical understanding of government processes.

-Loyalty taxes and search costs in retail electricity markets: have we got it wrong?
+Loyalty taxes in retail electricity markets: not as they seem?

-Download the working paper (1mb) by clicking on the image (left).
+Download the working paper (523kbs) by clicking on the image (left).

 Ensuring reliable electricity supply in Victoria to 2028: suggested policy changes